 Image source: queensparkpool.com.au

 Let’s take it back to the ‘70s for a moment at the Sunshine Roller Skating Centre [38 McIntyre Road, Sunshine].
 If you prefer to roll than walk, come check out this place for day.
 Skate in style with the latest music tracks and try your hand at a round of roller limbo.
 If you're not so skilled in the skating department there is a learner’s rink with qualified instructors to help you out; not to mention all the equipment you need is available to hire.
 Check out the website for session times and booking details.
 See you at the rink!

 Image source: mammaknowswest.com.au

 See the wild animals up close and personal at the Werribee Open Range Zoo [K Road, Werribee].
 This taste of a real-life safari allows you to be within metres from your favourite species – think lions, giraffes and zebras.
 However, during the summer time you’ll find the main attraction by the hippo enclosure at Hippo Beach.
-When the temperatures rise above 25 degrees, frolic amongst the hippos (note: not the real-life hippos) as water fountains and jets turn on to bring to life Hippo Beach.
+When the temperatures rise above 25 degrees, frolic amongst the hippos (note: not the real-life hippos) as water fountains and jets turn on to bring Hippo Beach to life.
 Your little ones will have fun changing the ebb and flow of the water through a series of wooden channels and pumps.
 They might even get a little mischievous and spin the wheel that triggers water to spray out of one of the hippos behinds! (again, not a real hippo).